Top 10 Tuition Free Universities in the World

 About University: The University concentrates on high-level scientific research and researcher education.
 Scientific research is also the basis of the teaching provided by the University.
 The University operations support the development of society, as well as business and industry.
 University representatives offer their competencies for the benefit of society through a number of positions of trust and expertise.
 The results produced by the research and teaching carried out at the University have been widely acclaimed.
 The University participates in more than half of the national Centres of Excellence in Research, elected by international scientific panels.

 Tuition Fees: In Finland, annual tuition fees will be introduced to foreign-language Bachelor’s and Master’s programmes starting on August 1, 2017 or later.
 At the University of Helsinki, this in practice refers to Master’s programmes in English.
 Citizens of non-EU/EEA countries, who do not have a permanent residence status in the area, are liable to these fees.

-Scholarships: The University of Helsinki will give about 50 start-up grants to qualified degree students who are accepted to study in an International Master’s Degree Programme.
-The amount of each grant will be 1000-1500 euro.
-The grants are not meant to cover living expenses, but the little extra money helps new students to settle in Helsinki.
+Scholarships: The University of Helsinki will give about 50 scholarships to qualified degree students who are accepted to study in an International Master’s Degree Programme.
+The different scholarships are of 3 types:

 Cost of Living: All students have to pay for their accommodation and living expenses as well as their books and other study materials.
 The total monthly living expenses of a single student average from 700 to 1000 euro – depending on your spending habits.